at0g/fanboy-gulp-boilerplate/readme.md

 Navigate your favourite browser to `http://localhost:3000`

-Edit the files in `src` directory - as long as `gulp` is running the generated files will written to the `dist` directory and changes will be updated in your browser.
+Edit the files in `src` directory - as long as `gulp` is running the generated files will written to the `build` directory and changes will be updated in your browser.